<Indonesia Seeks Peace Building with International NGO>

 The Next Generation’s Leaders of World Peace

-December, 2015, Nam Hee Kim, the chairwoman of IWPG, attended the HWPL Peace Academy designation ceremony in New Delhi where 5 schools including Ramagya School were announced HWPL Peace Academies.
-Kim, who has argued over many accounts that peace must be educated at homes and schools, was appointed an honorary board member of Ramagya School.
+December, 2015, the chairwoman of IWPG, attended the HWPL Peace Academy designation ceremony in New Delhi where 5 schools including Ramagya School were announced HWPL Peace Academies.
+Chairwoman of IWPG, who has argued over many accounts that peace must be educated at homes and schools, was appointed an honorary board member of Ramagya School.

 Monument Stipulates the Role of Entities in Peace Education